 2: MICHAEL KIWANUKA – Kiwanuka (Polydor/ Interscope)

-Michael Kiwanuka’s previous effort, “Love & Hate” was my 2016 album of the year.
+Michael Kiwanuka’s previous effort (his second), “Love & Hate” was my 2016 album of the year.
 Because this superb No.1 record was such a runaway commercial and critical success, it would have been easy for him to sit on his laurels and succumb to the “difficult third album” syndrome.
 However, I’m extremely pleased to report that he hasn’t been afflicted with this common malady and that his Dangermouse and Inflo produced follow up, “Kiwanuka”, is every bit as good as its predecessor.
 Admittedly, there’s nothing quite as grand on here as “Love & Hate’s” atmospheric, ten-minute opener “Cold Little Heart” (the gorgeous two-part “Piano Joint” comes close) but across “Kiwanuka’s” fourteen tracks there’s a greater sense of purpose and that MK has become more comfortable in his own skin.
 The album opens with two upbeat belters; “You Ain’t The Problem” starts out sounding like a distant Caribbean party before bursting into a funky, fuzzy barefoot groove straight outta ’71.
 The psychedelic soul of “Rolling” then takes up the reigns with a driving percussive beat before segueing into one of the album’s gentler tracks – the glorious gospel-tinged “I’ve Been Dazed”.
 Kiwanuka writes about subjects close to his heart; racism, police brutality and societal division are all fair game to him.
 “Another Human Being” is especially hard-hitting when, after a passage of recorded civil-rights commentary, the track ends abruptly with a telling gunshot.
 The gorgeous seven-minute love-song-of-sorts “Hard To Say Goodbye” (which wouldn’t sound out of place on Weller’s “22 Dreams”) drifts in and out like a daydream.
 It also marks the point at which “Kiwanuka” starts its descent into a gentler aural realm.
 The mellow vibe culminates in the closing track, “Light”; a lysergic, orchestral (heavenly?) beauty of a song in which he appears to have found inner peace: “Shine your light over me (shine on me), (All of my fears are gone), All of my fears are gone, baby, gone, gone (And it don’t bother me), It don’t bother me, don’t bother me, now… “.
 Three albums in and Michael Kiwanuka has released two bona fide classics in a row.
 For me, he should be hailed as one of the most important and vital artists to have emerged from the UK so far this century.

 1: BRUCE SPRINGSTEEN – Western Stars (Columbia)